bobo-nums/ece445/notebooks/colin/README.md

 as intended.
 This change is reflected in our most recent iteration of the power board.

 # 2022-03-29 - Designing 5 V Buck Board
-Bowen suggested the idea of utilizing the excess components from our previous 5 V buck converter design in the place of his resistor divider that could not provide sufficient current.
+Bowen suggested the idea of utilizing the excess components from our previous 5 V buck converter design in the place of his resistor divider that could not provide sufficient current for the light board MOSFETs.
 I designed an additional PCB, our fourth total, that converts 24 V to 5 V via the [LM2575-5](datasheets/LM2575-5.pdf "LM2575-5") regulated converter IC.
 The schematic and board can be seen below:

 ![Buck Board Schematic](images/buck_schematic.png)